iszczesniak/cpp/containers/index.md

 ## How iteration the new way works

-The new range-based loop is translated by the compiler to a regular loop, where the iteration variable is of an interator type.
-The variable is initialized with a value returned by the `begin` function.
+The new range-based loop is translated by a compiler to a regular loop, where the iteration variable is of an interator type.
+The iteration variable is initialized with a value returned by the `begin` function.
 The loop continues if the value of the iterator is not equal to the value returned by the `end` function.
-After every iteration of the loop, the iterator is incremented.
-In the body of the loop, the iteration variable
+In every iteration of the loop, the **declared variable** is initialized by the dereferenced **iteration variable**.
+After an iteration, the iterator is incremented.

+To use the range-based loops, we need to make sure that:

+* we can call the `begin` and `end` functions for the range expression,

+* the type of the values returned by the `begin` and `end` functions should have the following defined:

+  - the `!=` comparison operator,

+  - the dereference operator, i.e., `*`,

+  - the prefix increment operator, i.e., `++`.

+Here is an example how we can use that functionality:

 {% highlight c++ %}
 {% include_relative range.cc %}